How to craft a strong welder cover letter

 2. Tailor the content of your welder cover letter to the job you want

-Anytime you write a cover letter as a welder, you will undoubtedly be up against competing applicants to win the attention of the employer.
+Anytime you write a cover letter as a welder, you'll undoubtedly be up against competing applicants to win the attention of the employer.

 To boost your chances, you must tailor the content of your cover letter to be highly relevant and specific to the employer.
 Accomplishing this feat requires you to thoroughly research the company before writing your letter, looking for vital information you can reference in your letter (company goals, workplace culture, etc.).